lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 -------------

-If you have permission to delete the storage folder, you can delete it by clicking the 'trash can' icon in the control column.
-By clicking the icon, the system will automatically move the folder to 'trash can' with following notification,
+If you have permission to delete the storage folder, you can delete it by clicking the 'trash can' button in the control column.
+By clicking the button, the system will automatically move the folder to trash can with following notification,

 .. image:: delete_notification.png
    :width: 400
    :align: center
    :alt: Folder delete notification modal

-and the folder status appearing in the 'status' column will be changed to ``delete-pending``.
+and the folder status appearing in the status column will be changed to ``delete-pending``.

 .. image:: trash_bin_table.png
    :width: 800
    :align: center
    :alt: Trash bin table

-In this status, you can restore the folder by clicking restore button in Control pane.
-If you want to permanently delete the folder, please click 'red trash can' icon in the same column.
-A confirmation modal will pop up with an input field saying 'Type folder name to delete'.
-Make sure you type the exact folder name correctly into the field, and click the red ``DELETE FOREVER`` button to permanently delete the folder.
+In this status, you can restore the folder by clicking restore button in Control column.
+If you want to permanently delete the folder, please click 'red trash can' button in the same column.
+A confirmation modal will pop up with an input field saying ``Type folder name to delete``.
+Make sure you type the exact folder name correctly into the field, and click the red 'DELETE FOREVER' button to permanently delete the folder.

 .. image:: vfolder_delete_dialog.png
    :width: 400